A Step-by-Step Guide to Your Demolition Permit

 The main thing to remember is that planning ahead is your best financial strategy.
 By anticipating the different fees and potential extra costs, you can avoid surprises that throw your project timeline and budget off track.
 Let’s break down what you can expect to pay for, so you can approach your demolition project with confidence.

-Understanding Base Permit Fees
+Breaking Down the Base Permit Fees

 Every demolition project starts with a base permit fee.
 Think of this as the administrative cost charged by your local city or county building department to review your application and issue the permit.
 Unfortunately, there’s no one-size-fits-all price in Florida.
 The cost varies widely depending on your jurisdiction, as well as the size and scope of the structure you’re taking down.
 A permit for a small residential shed will cost significantly less than one for a multi-story commercial building.